FireMidge/value-objects/README.md

 ### Combination with other types
 You can combine this type with any other type, e.g. to get an array of float types, an array of e-mail addresses, etc.
+If you need each value to be an instance of a class, consider using `IsClassCollectionType` instead.

 ### Unique values

-If each value can only appear once in the object, you can override `protected static function areValuesUnique() : bool` and return `true`.
-An exception will be thrown when trying to add a value more than once to the value object.
+If each value can only appear once in the object, you have two options:
+- If you want an exception to be thrown when duplicate values are being added (either via `fromArray` or via `withValue`), then override  `protected static function areValuesUnique() : bool` and return `true`.
+An exception of type `DuplicateValue` will be thrown.
+- If you do not want an exception to be thrown but want duplicate values to simply be silently ignored (both in `fromArray` and in `withValue`), override `protected static function ignoreDuplicateValues() : bool` and return `true`.
+If duplicate values are found, they are only added once to the array.

+When both `areValuesUnique` and `ignoreDuplicateValues` return `true`, `ignoreDuplicateValues` takes precedence.

 ### Validation